Employment and employee benefits in United Arab Emirates: overview

 The date the employment starts.

-The terms and conditions relating to hours of work.
+The terms and conditions relating to hours or days of work.

 The terms and conditions relating to: